wagtail/wagtail/docs/topics/search/backends.rst

 Backends
 ========

-Wagtailsearch has support for multiple backends giving you the choice between using the database for search or an external service such as Elasticsearch.
+Wagtailsearch has support for multiple backends, giving you the choice between using the database for search or an external service such as Elasticsearch.
+The database backend is enabled by default.

 You can configure which backend to use with the ``WAGTAILSEARCH_BACKENDS`` setting: